Beyond-jQuery/book/manuscript/events.md

 });
 ~~~~~~~

 After a key (any key) in the down position is released, the browser fires a "keyup" event.
 The logic for handling this event is identical to "keydown" - just replace "keydown" with "keyup" in the code samples above.
 In fact, the same is true for the "keypress" event, which is the the final keyboard event type.
-The "keypress" event is _very_ similar to "keyup" - it is also triggered when a pressed key is in the down position.
+The "keypress" event is _very_ similar to "keydown" - it is also triggered when a pressed key is in the down position.
 The only difference is that "keypress" events are only fired for printable characters.
 For example, pressing the "a", "enter" or "1" keys will trigger a "keypress" event.
 Conversely, "shift", "command", and the arrow keys will _not_ result in a "keypress" event.

 ### Identifying pressed keys